JosephSilber/bouncer/readme.md

 ### Checking a user's roles

-The bouncer can also check if a user has a specific role:
+The bouncer can check if a user has a specific role:

 ```php
 Bouncer::is($user)->a('moderator');